-То Do

-Create a personal vault Click Create.
+То Do Create a personal vault Click Create.
 The procedure of creating personal vaults is described in-depth in the Creating a personal vault (p.
-153) section.
+151) section.
 Edit a vault 1.
 Select the vault.
 2. Click PEdit.
 The Edit personal vault page lets you edit the vault's name and information in the Comments field.

-Change user account Click A Change user.

-for accessing a vault In the appearing dialog box, provide the credentials required for accessing the vault.

-Create Acronis Secure Click

-Zone The procedure of creating the Acronis Secure Zone is described in-depth in the Creating Acronis Secure Zone (p.
-154) section.

-Explore a vault's Click C Explore.

-content In the appearing Explorer window, examine the selected vault's content.
+Change user account for accessing a vault Click A Change user.
+In the appearing dialog box, provide the credentials required for accessing the vault.
+Create Acronis Secure Zone Click The procedure of creating the Acronis Secure Zone is described in-depth in the Creating Acronis Secure Zone (p.
+152) section.
+Explore a vault's content Click Q Explore.
+In the appearing Explorer window, examine the selected vault's content.

 Validate a vault Click Validate .
 You will be taken to the Validation (p.
-159) page, where this vault is already pre-selected as a source.
+157) page, where this vault is already pre-selected as a source.
 The vault validation checks all the archives stored in the vault.
 Delete a vault Click X Delete.
 The deleting operation actually removes only a shortcut to the folder from the Vaults view.
 The folder itself remains untouched.
 You have the option to keep or delete archives contained in the folder.
-Refresh vault table information Click C Refresh. intormation While you are reviewing the vault content, archives can be added to the vault, deleted or modified.
+Refresh vault table information Click C Refresh.
+While you are reviewing the vault content, archives can be added to the vault, deleted or modified.
 Click Refresh to update the vault information with the most recent changes.